Insult Politics in the Age of Social Media Job Market Paper

 Short Abstract: Offensive rhetoric by politicians boosts engagement and electoral support, revealing incentives for incivility that deepen partisan polarization.

 I am a Ph.D.
 Candidate in Economics at Universitat Pompeu Fabra.
+My research focuses primarily on political economy, with particular interests in how the media shapes public beliefs and behaviors.

 Contact: elliot.motte@upf.edu